-The internet just wouldn't repeat it back.
+She already had a voice.
+The internet just would not repeat it back.

 Three vendors.
 A lot of money.
 Still unheard.